 This became the core foundation of the app and developed into an aggregate platform crucial to organizing data.
 It would also give me a launchpad to create a revenue stream in future versions.

 Now that I had a lot of data being pulled from many places, I needed to determine the use cases.
 It could be simple and straightforward.

 After interviewing several guild and academy members, I created a realistic user journey and started conceptualizing what this experience may look like.

 Next up was the the wireframe process.
 Since this was a new concept, it was important to get the product in front of actual users quickly to test in the field.
-I took my sketches and made a rough first pass at wireframes in Sketch.
+I took my sketches and created wireframes in Sketch.